yagzkarabulut/yagzkarabulut/README.md

-Tecrübe
+Experience

-Frontend Geliştirici
+[Developer Icon] Frontend Developer
-Web uygulamaları ve mobil uygulamalar geliştirdim.
+[Web Icon] Developed web and mobile applications [React Icon] Used React, Redux, TypeScript, and other frontend technologies [Collaboration Icon] Valued teamwork and collaboration Education

-React, Redux, TypeScript ve diğer frontend teknolojilerini kullandım.
+[Graduate Icon] Frontend Development
-Takım çalışmasına ve işbirliğine önem verdim.
+[Book Icon] Learned HTML, CSS, React, and JavaScript [Collaboration Icon] Developed teamwork and collaboration skills Skills

-Eğitim
+[Code Icon] Technologies: HTML, CSS, React, JavaScript, TypeScript, Redux, React Native, Git, GitHub Personal Traits

-Frontend Geliştirme
+[Learning Icon] Learning-oriented
-HTML, CSS, React ve JavaScript'i öğrendim.
+[Self Improvement Icon] Eager to improve oneself [Teamwork Icon] Values teamwork
-Takım çalışması ve işbirliği becerilerini geliştirdim.
+[Interpersonal Icon] Strong interpersonal skills Projects

-Beceriler
+[Website Icon] [Project 1]
-Teknolojiler: HTML, CSS, React, JavaScript, TypeScript, Redux, React Native, Git, GitHub
+[Mobile App Icon] [Project 2]

-Kişisel Özellikler
+[Project Management Icon] [Project 3]
-Öğrenme odaklı
+Notes

-Kendini geliştirmeye istekli
+You can add more details to each section, such as specific technologies and skills used, or projects completed.
-Takım çalışmasına değer veren
+You can also add links to your portfolio or GitHub profile.
-İnsan ilişkileri güçlü
+The icons are optional, but they can help to make your resume more visually appealing.
-Projeler
+Icons